ziginfo/Midas-MR-Chataigne-Module/README.md

 "Listen to Feedback" in the Parameter-Field must be activated ! (it is "ON" by default when inserting a MR-Module)
 And please note that after  inserting a "new" MR-Module and/or changing the Remote-Host-Address, Feedback from the console may be not available immediatly and may need a restart of Chataigne.
-(*unless you had already entered the (remoteHost)address in the "module.json" file before inserting the module; in this case Feedback will be available instantly !*) But anyway, once the session file is "saved" then the feedback will always be available !
+(*unless you had already entered the "remoteHost address" in the "module.json" file before inserting the module; in this case Feedback will be available instantly !*) But anyway, once the session file is "saved" then the feedback will always be available !